RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 ## Localization (i18n + l10n)

 DBeaver uses the standard properties-based i18n model.
-All translatable resources reside in *.properties file.
+All translatable resources reside in the *.properties file.
 Each plugin (bundle) has its own set of resources.
 Almost all plugins have at least a `bundles.properties` resource.
-Bigger plugins have additional resources in the src folder.
+More extensive plugins have additional resources in the src folder.
-See the full list of property files below.
+See the complete list of property files below.

 bundle.properties contains an original string in the English language.
 All translated resources are placed in bundle_XX.properties files where XX is a two-letter language code.